 - 1. Officers on-call are required to have a phone and to monitor the phone while on call.
 When called, officers are required to respond to the call as soon as possible. - 2.
-Officers on-call shall be compensated at ten percent (10%) of the officer's straight-time hourly rate for all hours on-call; provided that officers on the K-9 team shall continue to be compensated at fifty percent (50%) of the officer's straight-time hourly rate for all hours on-call for canine coverage. - 3.
+Officers on-call shall be compensated at ten percent (10%) of the officer's straight-time hourly rate for all hours on-call. - 3.
 If an officer on-call reports for work during this period, the officer shall receive call-back overtime pay, and all other contractual benefits from the time that the officer reports for duty.
 The officer shall no longer receive on-call pay from the time that the officer reports for duty. - A. Mandatory On-Call.
 The following provisions apply with respect to mandatory on-call assignments: - 1.
 When reasonably available, a car will be provided to each officer that is mandated to be on-call.
 Officers called in from mandatory on-call that have not been assigned a car shall be reimbursed for mileage incurred in responding to the call out.
 In addition, the Port shall provide insurance coverage for officers to the extent that they are required to use their own car in such situations. - 2.
-Except in emergencies, an officer shall not be mandated to be oncall more frequently than one (1) period (not to exceed seven (7)

-consecutive days) during a twenty-eight (28) day FLSA work period.
-In the event that an officer is required to be on-call more than nine (9) days, he/she shall receive the standby rate of pay for all "on-call" time in the remainder of the twenty-eighty (28) day FLSA work period.

-- C. Valley SWAT.
-Valley SWAT members are not eligible for on-call pay for SWAT activities, unless specifically requested by the Port. - 11.07 Standby Status.
+Except in emergencies, an officer shall not be mandated to be oncall more frequently than one (1) period (not to exceed seven (7) consecutive days) during a twenty-eight (28) day FLSA work period.
+In the event that an officer is required to be on-call more than nine (9) days, he/she shall receive the standby rate of pay for all "oncall" time in the remainder of the twenty-eighty (28) day FLSA work period. - C. Valley SWAT.
+Valley SWAT members are not eligible for on-call pay for SWAT activities, unless specifically requested by the Port.

+- 11.07 Standby Status.
 The following provisions shall apply to standby status: - 1.
 Officers on standby are required to remain available through contact by phone and must be available to work at all times.
 Upon being called, the officer must respond and report to work immediately and in any event no later than one hour (forty-five (45) minutes for K-9 officers).
 Officers failing to report to work within one (1) hour (forty-five (45) minutes for K-9 officers) shall be subject to loss of standby pay for the period up to the point at which the officer reports to work and may be subject to further disciplinary action if appropriate. - 2.
 Beginning and ending times for the standby period shall be established and communicated to the employee prior to placement on standby.
 If an employee is called back to work, the off-duty premium shall cease, and thereafter normal overtime rules shall apply.